ObjectMatrix/LoRa/lora-docs.md

 LoRa PHY (Physical Layer) includes 8 preamble symbols, 2 synchronisation symbols, physical payload and optional CRC.

+LoRa uses three different bandwidth: 125kHz, 250kHz and 500kHz; LoRa symbols are modulated over a up-chirp of 125kHz bandwidth and different orthogonal (almost) spreading factors are used based on data rate requirement and channel conditions.
+LoRa uses SF7 to SF12 spreading factors.

 ![Tux, the Linux mascot](/img/chirp-spread-spectr.png)

  + SF8 takes exact twice the time of SF7 and SF9 takes exact twice time of SF8.